dotnet/runtime/docs/workflow/testing/coreclr/unix-test-instructions.md

 1) `-test:<test-project>` - build a particular test project specified by its project file path, either absolute or relative to `src/tests`.
-The option can be specified multiple times on the command line to request building several individual projects.
+The option can be specified multiple times on the command line to request building several individual projects; alternatively, a single occurrence of the option can represent several project paths separated by semicolons.

-**Example**: `src/tests/build.sh -test:JIT/Methodical/divrem/div/i4div_cs_do.csproj`
+**Example**: `src/tests/build.sh -test:JIT/Methodical/divrem/div/i4div_cs_do.csproj;JIT/Methodical/divrem/div/i8div_cs_do.csproj`

 2) `-dir:<test-folder>` - build all test projects within a given directory path, either absolute or relative to `src/tests`.
-The option can be specified multiple times on the command line to request building projects in several folders.
+The option can be specified multiple times on the command line to request building projects in several folders; alternatively, a single occurrence of this option can represent several project folders separated by semicolons.

-**Example**: `src/tests/build.sh -dir:JIT/Methodical/Arrays/huge`
+**Example**: `src/tests/build.sh -dir:JIT/Methodical/Arrays/huge;JIT/Methodical/divrem/div`

 3) `-tree:<root-folder>` - build all test projects within the subtree specified by its root path, either absolute or relative to `src/tests`.
-The option can be specified multiple times on the command line to request building projects in several subtrees.
+The option can be specified multiple times on the command line to request building projects in several subtrees; alternatively, a single instance of the option can represent several project subtree root folder paths separated by semicolons.

-**Example**: `src/tests/build.sh -tree:baseservices/exceptions`
+**Example**: `src/tests/build.sh -tree:baseservices/exceptions;JIT/Methodical`

 **Please note** that priority filtering is orthogonal to specifying test subsets; even when you request building a particular test and the test is Pri1, you need to specify `-priority1` in the command line,